-In each Program of Study students are required to complete at least two "Practicums."
-The Practicums give students the opportunity to connect their academic studies to contemporary work place applications consistent with their Program of Study.
+In each Program of Study students are required to complete the Introduction to Practicum (APL1000) and a minimum of six (6) credits of Practicum.
+The Practicum gives students the opportunity to connect their academic studies to contemporary work place applications consistent with their Program of Study.
 In collaboration with the Dean of School and / or Program Director, students will develop and propose an internship or community service project that will allow them to develop professional skills, engage in hands-on experience, and evaluate potential career opportunities.
 In addition to their work place activities, students will be required to complete a series of assignments that afford the opportunity to reflect on the connection between the students' academic studies and Practicum experiences.
 A full description of the Practicum policies and procedures is available in the Practicum Guidelines which is published on the School of Design Studies pages of the BAC website.